 Hardwick was diagnosed with septic shock, aspiration pneumonia, acute respiratory distress, fever, sepsis, and multisystem organ failure, according to the suit.
 Hardwick died on February 15, 2015 from, “conditions caused or exacerbated by his development of aspiration pneumonia at Lexington of Orland Park,” the suit claims

 The suit asserts the defendants were negligent for a number of reasons including the failure to properly assess Milus Hardwick, failure to properly monitor Milus Hardwick, and failure to report or address signs and symptoms of aspiration.

 The plaintiff is seeking a trial by jury of six persons and money for damages in excess of $50,000.

-The plaintiff is being represented by Brian J. Holmes of Hurley, McKenna, and Mertz, P.C.
+The plaintiff is being represented by Brian J. Holmes of Hurley, McKenna, and Mertz, P.C. in Chicago.